webrtc-security/webrtc-security.github.io/index.md

 Unlike most real-time systems (e.g. SIP), WebRTC communications are directly controlled by some Web server, via a JavaScript API.

 The prospect of enabling embedded audio and visual communication in a browser without plugins is exciting.
-However this naturally raises concerns over the security of such technology, and whether it can be trusted to provide reliable communication for both the end users and any intermediary carriers or third parties.
+However, this naturally raises concerns over the security of such technology, and whether it can be trusted to provide reliable communication for both the end users and any intermediary carriers or third parties.

 This report will address these topics and examine the protections that WebRTC provides to provide security in all cases.
 For the purposes of this paper however, native applications will be treated as being out of scope.